 What is the Green Home Finance Accelerator (GHFA) programme?
-The Green Home Finance Accelerator is a £20m innovation programme to support the development of innovative green finance products and services, enabling homeowners to decarbonise their homes and improve thermal comfort.
+The Green Home Finance Accelerator is a £20m innovation programme to support the development of innovative green finance products and services which can enable homeowners to decarbonise their homes and improve thermal comfort.

-How can I find out further information about the GHFA programme and the competition?
-Latest information will be available on the programme website.
-Please also check out the recording of a market engagement event held in July.
+How can I find out further information about the GHFA programme?
+The latest information is available on the programme website.

 Who can I contact for further information?
 Please direct your queries to email@example.com

 What is the eligibility criteria for Discovery Phase grant funding?
 The eligibility criteria for the Discovery Phase is set out within section 4 of the Competition Guidance Notes.
 A published Q&A document containing eligibility criteria relevant information can also be found here.

 Will I be able to apply later for GHFA Pilot Phase funding?
 Only organisations participating in the Discovery Phase will be eligible to apply for Pilot Phase funding.